hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Once the code is merged to develop, the CI/CD pipeline compiles the Rust code into a binary library for each of the multiple supported platforms, packages it into a jar, and publishes it to Maven.
 The dependency from the Maven repo will contain the Java code and the binary library cross-compiled for all supported architectures.

-We will provide a library `swirlds-nativesupport` that will help load and use native code through JNI.
+We will provide a library `hedera-common-nativesupport` that will help load and use native code through JNI.
 The low-level details of the build logic for this to work are outside the scope of this proposal.
 A high overview is mentioned for the benefit of readers and will be provided by the DevOps Team alongside the RE Team.

 ### Libraries Specifications
-#### Swirlds Crypto Pairings API
+#### Hedera Cryptography Pairings API
 ##### Overview
 This API will expose general arithmetic operations to work with Bilinear Pairings and EC curves that implementations must provide.